Atlanta Chiefs: Later years and revival (1969–1981)

 After the 1972 season, the team owners sold the team to the owners of the Atlanta Hawks.
 After the sale, the team was renamed the Atlanta Apollos and played their home games at Grant Field on the campus of the Georgia Institute of Technology for the 1973 season.
 The Apollos experienced their worst season in franchise history in 1973, posting a 3–7–9 record just two seasons removed from playing for the championship.
 Following the 1973 season, the franchise folded.

 The Chiefs brand would remain dormant for several years until the name and logo (altered slightly) were revived in 1979 when the Colorado Caribous franchise moved to Atlanta, with Cecil and Ted Turner as owners.
 Turner had purchased the Caribous franchise for $1.5 million and relocated them following a conversation he had with Cecil about the sport.
 This new franchise included notable players such as Victor Nogueira, Adrian Brooks, Mark MacKain, Carl Strong, Webster Lichaba, Jomo Sono, and Louis and George Nanchoff.

 After the 1979 season, David Chadwick was hired away from the Fort Lauderdale Strikers to serve as team manager.
 Keith Furphy was also traded to the Chiefs from the Detroit Express before the 1980 season.
 After an abysmal 7–25 season in 1980, Chadwick brought Brian Kidd to the team on a loan from Bolton Wanderers F.C.
 While the team's prospect improved during the 1981 season, including increased attendance and a division championship, a lack of profitability led Turner to pull the plug on the team after that season.
 For these three seasons the team once again played at Atlanta Stadium (by this time renamed Atlanta–Fulton County Stadium), while also playing at Omni Coliseum for two NASL Indoor seasons.

 Legacy

 One of the biggest legacies of the Chiefs was introducing the game of soccer to the people of Atlanta and the surrounding region.
 According to a 1968 report by the Chiefs, at the time of the team's arrival in Atlanta, fewer than 150 people in the city were playing organized soccer, a number which had grown to about 16,000 by mid-1968.
 Furthermore, the Chiefs are purported to have held over 390 soccer clinics throughout the state during their existence.
-These extensive outreach efforts, primarily lead by Woosnam, also lead to the creation of the Atlanta District Amateur Soccer League and the soccer program at Georgia State University.
+These extensive outreach efforts, primarily led by Woosnam, also lead to the creation of the Atlanta District Amateur Soccer League and the soccer program at Georgia State University.

 Kaizer Chiefs F.C. of the South African Premier Soccer League was founded in 1970 by Kaizer Motaung, who had played for the Atlanta Chiefs in the 1968 and 1969 seasons.
 Motaung based the name and logo of the team on that of the Atlanta franchise.
 Addressing this, Motaung stated that, "We wanted to model ourselves against what my experiences were in Atlanta."

+Like the Chiefs, Atlanta United FC would play at Grant Field at Bobby Dodd Stadium when it kicked off MLS play in 2017 before moving into Mercedes Benz Stadium later that season.